There are many incredible things to do in Oxford.

 Yes, if you do the above walking tour you will dip into The Bodleian Library, but many of the walking tour sights are worth an independent visit where you can take your time and experience things at a deeper level.

-The Audio Guided tour is excellent if you want to take things at your own pace.
+You also have the option of taking an audio-guided tour if you want to take things at your own pace.
 It’s available in multiple languages and includes entry to the Divinity School and will also lead you around the Old Schools, Clarendon and Sheldonian Quadrangles, as well as Radcliffe Square.
-This lasts 45 minutes, and is available 7 days a week.

 Explore Oxford Botanic Gardens and Arboretum

-Visiting Oxford Botanic Gardens and Arboretum is one of the top things to do in Oxford.
+Oxford Botanic Gardens and Arboretum is one of the top attractions in town.
 This is integrally linked with the University.
 It was the first botanic garden in the UK and dates back to 1621.

 The Gardens are central to Oxford and a wonderful place to wander and enjoy divine scents and beautiful scenes.
 The Arboretum is about 15 minutes from the city and showcases some of the most splendid conifer collections, and has over 130 acres to explore.